 Property and equipment is recorded at cost if purchased or fair value at date of donation.
-Depreciation is computed using the straight-line method over the estimated useful lives between five (5) to forty (40) years.
+Depreciation is computed using the straight-line method over the estimated useful lives which range from five to forty years.
 When property is retired or otherwise disposed of, the related costs and accumulated depreciation are removed from the accounts and any gain or loss is recorded in the statement of activities.
 The YMCA capitalizes items over \$2,000 that have a useful life of greater than one year.
 Expenses for repairs and maintenance are charged to expense as incurred.